darkwhispering/EP-Hashimage/readme.txt

 = I'm getting a lot of broken links. =

 The plugin stores the cache folder in wordpress uploads folder.
 If you get broken images the plugin is unable to create the cache files.
-Make sure that the uploads folder is read/writable.
+Make sure that the uploads folder is read & writable.

 = It only displayes about 50 images when I set my limit to 100+ =